dontworryjohn/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Install Honeycomb

-Add the following on the on the app.py
+Add the following on the app.py
 ```
 # Honeycomb
 from opentelemetry import trace